swic-web-dev-fs-2025/react-local-storage-NN125/13-1-reflection.md

 With all that in mind, we can use that to make a hook to handle `localStorage` for us, which is great.
 Reusable hooks/components is always a plus in my book.
 There is also a pre-made one we can install with `npm`, and I originally used it, but I went back to the in-class hook for my own learning benefit.

 All in all, this was a good reinforcement of `useEffect` and that we should only use it for specific purposes.

+### Todo Solution

+The result that I ended up with is very similar to the "official solution" to the assignment.
+With that said there are a few notable differences.
+The first one is the fact that the official solution uses `uihookdev`'s `useLocalStorage`.
+I did use it at first, but I switched to the in-class one.
+I will say that `uihookdev`'s version is miles better.

+Another difference is how the app is styled.
+Both are relatively basic, but the official solution went for a darker look while I went for a lighter look.
+We both use unordered lists, but I had dots next to each task, while the official solution had a line in-between each todo.
+I also noticed that the tasks in the official solution stores not just what you typed in, but also an id.

+Speaking of the tasks, they are inputted in using a text bar (or `<input>` tag).
+In mine, it was just a simple one, with an id of `newTask`.
+The official solution has `todo-input` for its id, and it is a much better name than what I came up with.
+The official version also has an [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-label), something I haven't mentioned in a bit.
+The input tag on the official solution uses an `onBlur` prop, which gets triggered when you click away from it, like say, clicking a button.
+The code attached is shorter than how my `onClick` turned out, since that handled the text inside, and made it a new todo.
+Matter of fact, the official solution doesn't even have an `onClick`. `onBlur` in this case is a different route to the same destination.
+In short, I think the code contents of the official version's `onBlur` looks a lot cleaner and shorter than how I did it.

+As for how we handled adding the things to an unordered list, we ended up doing relatively the same.
+We both use an `index`, which is needed for dynamically added things to prevent React from acting up.
+As for me though, I had a ternary statement that converted most non-strings to strings using `JSON.stringify`, which looking back I didn't need since `useLocalStorage` does that stuff for me.

+In short, our codebases ended up being pretty different, but with the same end result, as expected.